Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Conclusions

 \section{Conclusions}

-In this study we characterized the effect of site addressable functionalizable overhang extensions on the structure of twist-corrected rectangular DNA origami.
-We showed that upon extension of overhangs from the end of staple strands, there was a significant induced curvature in the structure.
-Furthermore, we quantified how the average curvature is influenced by different variables including the overhang length, single-stranded versus double-stranded overhangs, density of overhangs, overhang sequence, temperature, and salt concentration.
+In this study we characterized both copmutationally and experimentally the effect of site addressable functionalizable overhang extensions on the structure of twist-corrected rectangular DNA origami.
+We showed that upon extension of overhangs from the end of the staple strands, there was a significant induced curvature in the structure.
+Furthermore, we quantified how the average curvature is influenced by different variables including the overhang length, single-stranded versus double-stranded overhangs, density of overhangs, overhang sequence, temperature and salt concentration.
 The insights provided by the computed free-energy profiles paint a robust picture of the dynamics of flexible DNA origami in solution.
-These results conclude that in order to rationally design flexible DNA nanostructures with nanometer scale precision, it is vital to take into account the effect that extensions will have on modifying the resultant structure.
+These results conclude that in order to rationally design flexible DNA nanostructures with nanometer scale precision, it is vital to take into account the effect that the extensions will have on modifying the resultant structure.

-While in the past experimental evidence indicate the existence of this phenomenon \cite{zhang2021prescribing, mohammed2013directing, cecconello2016dna}, this study was the first to rigorously quantify the degree of curvature induced by the functionalization of origami by single-stranded and double-stranded overhangs, with implications for designs with other guest molecules (such as proteins or gold nanoparticles), which we expect to show effects.
+While in the past experimental evidence indicate the existence of this phenomenon \cite{zhang2021prescribing, mohammed2013directing, cecconello2016dna, yu2023cytodirect}, this study was the first to rigorously quantify the degree of curvature induced by the functionalization of origami by single-stranded and double-stranded overhangs, with implications for designs with other guest molecules (such as proteins or gold nanoparticles), which we expect to show similar effects.
 We showed that as the number of nucleotides in the overhang extensions increases, the average curvature of the rectangular origami increases as well.
 In addition, we displayed how the curvature of the origami structure increased as a response to the formation of double stranded DNA overhangs.

-By sampling the dynamics of an implicitly solvated DNA origami, oxDNA accurately predicts how entropic effects impact structural properties.
+By sampling the dynamics of an implicitly solvated DNA origami, our coarse-grained model, oxDNA, accurately predicts how entropic effects impact structural properties.
 Utilizing modified interaction potentials, we decomposed the entropic penalty caused by excluded body steric interactions.
-The increased state space accessible to the overhang extensions upon origami curvature results in a free energy landscape with a high probability of curved states.
+The increased state space accessible to the overhang extensions upon origami curvature results in a free energy landscape with a high probability of curved states, thus explaining the entropic origin of the observed DNA origami bending.